The Most Reliable Mobile Internet Option - Redundancy

 Or, you might just decide to use the little signal you have to get out a message to those who need to know that you'll be offline for a bit - and just enjoy your location.

 Thinking outside the box is often a path of last resort, but can play an important part in a redundant plan.
 We have a guide to thinking outside the mobile internet box, with more information, here:

-When you set-up at a new location, take the time to test a few of the options you keep on board.
-Knowing what works and what isn't worth your time at a given location could save you frustration and time if one option fails at a crucial moment.
+When you set-up at a new location, take the time to test a few of the options you keep on board before you need it.
+Knowing what works, and what isn't worth your time at a given location, could save you frustration and time if one option fails at a crucial moment.

 Knowing what plans, devices, and enhancement strategies are viable for use at a given location means you should be able to switch over to your back-up quickly and without too much hassle.

 Even experienced nomads can have something go wrong...

 There have been many times where redundancy in devices and plans has saved the staff members of the Mobile Internet Resource Center from the drive of shame to a local library or coffee shop to borrow some Wi-Fi.
 But there have also been times when their redundancy was not enough - and they made the choice to either 'move along' to a new campsite where one of their plans or signal enhancing approaches supplied enough bandwidth for their needs.